RainerAtSpirit/raineratspirit.github.com/_posts/2012-07-20-the-sharepoint-dvwp-in-ferrari-mode-strikes-again.md

 </xsl:template>
 {% endhighlight %}

 That's it, you made it.
-Within SharePoint we've build a modern HTML5/CSS3/JavaScript solution powered by the **`Ferrari`** and at its core **134 lines** of fully documented XSLT.
+You've seen how to build a modern HTML5/CSS3/JavaScript solution in SharePoint 2007/2010/(2013?) using the good old **DVWP**.
+And you know that at its core it's powered by **134 lines** of XSLT.

 As always feedback welcome and bye for now.